-\paragraph{Our contribution.} In this work, we provide a computational study, including $250$ real-world instances with up to $1,000$ assets.
-We compare QAOA, quantum annealing, two exact MIP solvers, three meta-heuristics and one problem-specific heuristics.
-Our contribution is threefold.
+\paragraph{Our contribution.} In this work, we provide a computational study, including $250$ problem instances with up to $1,000$ assets.
+The instances are generated from real-world stock data.
+Moreover, we find optimal portfolio weights instead of only deciding whether to select an asset or not.
+Thus, our approach resembles practical scenarios.
+We compare QAOA, quantum annealing, two exact classical solvers, three meta-heuristics and one problem-specific heuristic.
+Our contribution is twofold.
 First, the large instance set allows us to draw statistically significant conclusions.
 Second, applying both state-of-the-art quantum and classical solution methods, we provide a comprehensive and fair benchmark.
-Third, our methods have well-defined quantum and classical parts such that we can precisely divide quantum from classical contributions.
+In particular, our methods have well-defined quantum and classical parts such that we can precisely divide quantum from classical contributions.

-The remainder of this paper is organized as follows.
+The remainder of this work is organized as follows.
 In section~\ref{sec:original_problem}, we define three variants of portfolio optimization which we consider in this work.
 Section~\ref{sec:classical_sol_time_minvola_maxret_multiobj} studies the classical hardness of these variants to identify the one with the largest potential for quantum advantage.
-In section~\ref{sec:qubo_transformation} we develop a quadratic unconstrained binary optimization (QUBO) model for the most difficult portfolio optimization variatn.
+In section~\ref{sec:qubo_transformation}, we develop a quadratic unconstrained binary optimization (QUBO) model for the most difficult portfolio optimization variant.
 Section~\ref{sec:methods} introduces the solution methods we compare in our benchmark.
 In Section~\ref{sec:benchmark_study_results}, we report on the results of our benchmark study.
-Finally, in section~\ref{sec:conclusion}, we summarize our findings, draw a conclusion and an state open questions.
+Finally, in section~\ref{sec:conclusion}, we summarize our findings, draw a conclusion and state open questions.